Lines

 Maligne Canyon None

-Maligne Canyon, will remain closed for the winter season due to safety concerns following this summer’s wildfire.
+Maligne Canyon, will remain closed for the season due to safety concerns following the 2024 wildfire.
 To learn more and stay updated see the Parks Canada Official site or follow them on Facebook.

 Maligne Canyon in Summer